 Applications for Gas Chromatography

-Gas chromatography offers many advantages, but what is it primarily used for?
-As we’ve said, gas chromatography’s versatility makes it a favorite across many industries and applications, from food testing to meteorite analysis.
+As noted, gas chromatography’s versatility makes it a favorite across many industries and applications.

 Food Analysis